 Q. What is the impact of the Company-accepted adjustments to the MEHC management fee that you describe above?

 A. The table below reflects the total amount billed to the Company and itemizes the cost categories that are excluded from the test period in this proceeding.
-As shown in the table, the Company proposes an incremental adjustment in its rebuttal revenue requirement.
+As shown in the table, the Company proposes a total restating adjustment of approximately $1.2 million (total company basis) from the amount included in the per books data in its rebuttal revenue requirement.

 Q. Is an additional adjustment to reflect MEHC acquisition commitment WA 4(b)(i) necessary?